 Have inaccurate personal data corrected, blocked or erased;

-Object to our using your personal data in ways that are likely to cause you damage or distress;
+Object to The Mill using your personal data in ways that are likely to cause you damage or distress;

 In certain circumstances you may have the right to restrict our use of your personal data;